Annual District Partners' Conference

 Julie Maier and Maurice Belote, Educational Consultants from California Deaf-Blind Services, presented on why autism and deafblindness seem similar and how they are different.
 This presentation explains why some students with deafblindness may share some of the same features with autism.
 Julie and Maurice wrote an article on this topic that you may want to bookmark or download.
 If the link doesn’t work for you, check out the California Deaf-Blind Services website and look for the 2014 Fall Newsletter.

 March 9, 2021

 Jude Nicholas, a clinical neuropsychologist from the Statped Vest Center for Deafblindness in Norway, presented on tactile working memory.
 The presentation was based on one of his recent publications, a book on Tactile Working Memory Scale, which can be downloaded for free from the Nordic Welfare Centre.
-The video will be available shortly.
-In the meantime, Dr. Nicholas has made his presentation available as a PDF download.
+Dr. Nicholas has made his presentation available as a PDF download.

 February 9, 2021

 Robbie Blaha, an educational consultant from the Texas Deafblind Project at the Texas School for the Blind and Visually Impaire, presented on issues of sexuality in individuals with deafblindness.
 The presentation was based on a book written by Robbie and Kate Moss and is available for download at the National Center on Deaf-Blindness.
-The video will be available shortly.
 Robbie has made her presentation available as a PDF download.